-Trail running shoes for women: the best ladies’ running shoes for off-road, from Mizuno, Merrell, Saucony
+Women’s trail running shoes: best ladies’ running shoes for off-road, from Mizuno, Merrell, Saucony, On

 This article contains affiliate links.
 We may earn a small commission on items purchased through this article, but that does not affect our editorial judgement.

 Trail running shoes may initially seem extravagant if you already own a decent pair of running trainers, but they’re truly transformative.
 With waterproof, barefoot, lightweight and high grip options, they’re far more tailored to rough terrain than their standard running trainer brethren.

 While some running shoes can deal with both road and trail surfaces, if your favourite form of running involves mud, rock and a whole lot of off-road adventuring, or if you’re starting to get into trail running events, it’s definitely worth investing in a pair of women’s trail running shoes specifically designed to take you off tarmac.

 What should you look for in a pair of trail running shoes?

 The best trail running shoes offer good grip, with deeper lugs (the indentations in the sole of the trainer) than a road shoe, so that they can tackle wet rock and slick muddy surfaces and help you move quickly and confidently.

 Some trail shoes are also waterproofed with technology such as Gore-Tex, a waterproof but breathable fabric membrane – waterproofed shoes won’t keep your feet 100% dry if you’re venturing into deep puddles or heavy rain, as water will eventually seep into your socks and the tops of your trainers, but they will keep your feet dryer and warmer for longer, and will protect from surface water, and are a good choice for autumn and winter.